GuillaumeGermain/NLP/README.md

 E.g. all words like, likes, liked, liking, likable, etc. become "like".
 - Group resulting reviews into a rough "Bag of Words"
 - Tokenize words of each review into as sparse vector.
 Only the most used words are kept to reduce sparsity and reduce the classifiers computation cost.
 The training set becomes a very sparse matrix, the "Bag of Words".

+Then the real stuff:
-- Process this bag of words with "traditional" ML techniques (with and without feature scaling).
+- Use a battery of "traditional" ML techniques to process this bag of words.
 The training/test set sizes are a typical 80%/20% split (800/200).
+Training are also done without and with feature scaling, which has an impact on the resulting accuracy.
 - Predict ratings (0/1) on the 200 reviews of the test set.
 - Group results in a dataframe, sorted by descending accuracy.